bharley/abstract-migrate/README.md

     $ am up 2

+or specifying exactly one migration to apply:

+    $ am up --only 1492708337968-my-cool-migration

 You can pass the `--dry-run` (`-d`) flag to preview which migrations will be run.

 #### down